Are Roller Skates Harder Than Rollerblades

 For starters, rollerblading provides a more efficient exercise experience as it requires less energy, making it easier for beginners to learn compared to skating on skates.
 It also offers a good grip, providing better control over the blades initially and allowing users to reach higher speeds than skaters who practice on ice or wheels.

-See also Sure Grip Roller Skates Review
+See also Story Roller Skates Review

 Skating may feel sturdier at first, but experienced skaters will soon adapt if they switch to rollerblades, since these are specially designed with metal construction that makes them light in weight over time, with more practice with their use.